xpqz/dyalog-docs/object-reference/docs/objects/tabcontrol.md

-A TabControl object with [Style](../properties/style.md) `'Buttons'` [(Example 2)](../examples/tabcontrol-example-2.md) or `'FlatButtons'`[ (Example 3)](../examples/tabcontrol-example-3.md) may be used in a similar way (i.e. to display a set of alternative pages), although buttons in this type of TabControl are more normally used to execute commands.
+A TabControl object with [Style](../properties/style.md) `'Buttons'` [(Example 2)](../examples/tabcontrol-example-2.md) or `'FlatButtons'`[ (Example 3)](../examples/tabcontrol-example-3.md) may be used in a similar way (that is, to display a set of alternative pages), although buttons in this type of TabControl are more normally used to execute commands.
 For this reason, these styles of TabControl are without borders.